 I turned off all electronic devices and took a three-month sabbatical from my regular life.
 My only responsibility every day was walk about twelve miles.
 In exchange, I was offered inexpensive shelter, good food and wine, an international chorus of new friends and companions, stunning scenery, and a place within a story much bigger than mine.

 This blog isn’t really about our trip — at least, not in some chronological format.
-I’m saving that for the book-in-progress.
+I’m saving that for the book.
 Sure, I’ll tell you plenty of stories from from the Way, and I can’t pass up a chance to show off pictures of some of the things we saw.
 But Camino Times Two primarily exists to help you prepare, mentally and practically, for a Camino of your own.
 And hopefully, it will inspire you to see the Camino as something bigger than the 500-mile stretch from St. Jean to Santiago (although that’s beautiful, too).

 Because here’s the thing: I’m not some exceptional, risk-taking, super-fit person.
 I’m a writer and editor who prefers the comfort and safety of my couch and a good book.
 I’m not an athlete.
 I’m not a world traveler.
 I’m not a backpacker.
 I didn’t speak any French when we set out, and my Spanish was atrocious.
 (It still is.)
 If I can do this, there’s no reason why you can’t, too.
 Walking the Way doesn’t require any out-of-the-ordinary talent.
 It just takes a willingness to take a break from the routines of everyday life, and an openness to the unexpected.